saphir-travel/documentation/content/developer/howtos/website_themes/building_blocks.rst

 ===============
-Building Blocks
+Building blocks
 ===============

-Building blocks (also known as Snippets) are how users design and layout pages, they are important XML elements of your design.
+Building blocks, also known as snippets, are how users design and layout pages.
+They are important XML elements of your design.

-The building blocks are classified into four categories :
+The building blocks are classified into four categories:

-#. **Structure blocks** : to bring basic structure to the website
+#. **Structure blocks**: to give a basic structure to the website
-#. **Feature blocks** : to describe the features of a product or service
+#. **Feature blocks**: to describe the features of a product or service
-#. **Dynamic Content blocks** : blocks that are animated or have an interaction with the backend
+#. **Dynamic Content blocks**: blocks that are animated or interact with the backend
-#. **Inner Content blocks** : to be dropped inside other building blocks
+#. **Inner Content blocks**: blocks used inside other building blocks

-In this chapter, we will explore how to create custom building blocks and options.
+In this chapter, you will learn how to create custom building blocks and options.

 File structure
 ==============

-Layout.
+The layout's file structure is the following.

 ::